 Finally, in October 2002, one product sample produced in our Franconia, Pennsylvania facility that had not been shipped to customers tested positive for Listeria.
 We later received information from the USDA suggesting environmental samples taken at the facility had tested positive for both the strain of Listeria identified in the product and a strain having characteristics similar to those of the strain identified in a Northeastern Listeria outbreak.
 As a result, we voluntarily recalled all cooked deli products produced at the plant from May 1, 2002 through October 11, 2002.
 We estimate that gross profit and operating income were negatively affected by this product recall by approximately \$20 million in fiscal 2004 and \$65.0 million in fiscal 2003 prior to the insurance recovery discussed below.
-We carry insurance claim for business interruption and certain product re-establishment costs amounted to approximately \$74 million for the period from the date of the recall through October 11, 2003, the one year anniversary of the recall and the insurance policy time limitation period for business interruption loss recovery.
-Aggregating the direct recall expense claim with the anticipated business interruption and product re-establishment costs, our total loss was approximately \$100 million, although our policy limit was \$50 million.
+We carry insurance designed to cover the direct recall related expenses and certain aspects of the related business interruption caused by a recall.
+As a result of this recall, the Company's insurance claim for business interruption and certain product re-establishment costs amounted to approximately \$74 million for the period from the date of the recall through October 11, 2003, the one year anniversary of the recall and the insurance policy time limitation period for business interruption loss recovery.
+Aggregating the direct recall expense claim with the anticipated business interruption and product reestablishment costs, our total loss was approximately \$100 million, although our policy limit was \$50 million.
 We received \$4 million of this amount in fiscal 2003 and the remaining \$46 million in fiscal 2004 from our insurer.
 In connection with the receipt of the insurance proceeds, we recognized \$23.8 million as a component of non-recurring recoveries in our consolidated statement of income for fiscal 2004.